ironbar/arc25/docs/modeling/Iteration_30_solve_RL_collapse.md

 The average max solving length is around 400 tokens, but we can see a small fraction of the tasks requiring close to 1024 tokens.
 This implies that we could get a small benefit from increasing the max_completion_length, but the current value is a good choice.

+### Lowering the LoRA rank

+This [article](https://thinkingmachines.ai/blog/lora/) by thinkingmachines says that for RL LoRA rank 1 is enough.

 ## Conclusion